joshuamschmidt/greatApeBalSel/README.md

 https://github.com/joshuamschmidt/ncd_scores/raw/master/pygmaeus_ncd.log10p_ucsc.track.bw

-** Note: for some reason converting from bedGraph to bigwig lost the defsult settings I made for the visualisation.
-User still has to manually change each track: full, 30 px, user defined range but I like 0 - 2 ( p < 0.01 ) or 0-10.
+** Note: for some reason converting from bedGraph to bigwig lost the default settings I made for the visualisation.
+User still has to manually change each track: full, 30 px, user defined range, but I like 0 - 2 ( p < 0.01 ) or 0-10.